debitkarma/cron-in-docker/README.md

 - You may need to configure the user's cron/services to run even if they are not logged in.
 - The relevant command is something like `docker exec -it COMMAND`

+**TO DO: check to see if user cron works like user systemd service/timer units**

+###### SystemD units as users require the following changes due to caveats:

+> User units may not function correctly after reboot - until that user logs in.
+In order to enable user units to work on reboot without them having to log in first, or be logged in… Enable “lingering” via
+>
+> `loginctl enable-linger $USER`

+> To look up logs for user units, without sudo and as the user, run:
+>
+> `journalctl --user-unit $SERVICE_NAME`
+>
+> If you don't see any logs, it could be (depending on distro) that your journalctl isn't configured for persistence.
+You can make sure that's enabled via changing `Storage=auto` to `Storage=persistent` in the `/etc/systemd/journald.conf` file.
+THen restart journald:
+>
+> sudo systemctl restart systemd-journald.service

 ## Resources

 - [Sample of running cron inside a docker container, built with example dockerfile (found via a reddit thread)](https://pad.schlosser-ma.de/s/tMcArQWrM#)